NorthStarUAS/ImageAnalysis/README-DevInstall.md

+# Install ImageAnalysis source code package for devel and testing purposes

-This document is a work and progress and initially focused on the windows platform.
+This document is intended for those that are interested in running the native python scripts on their own computer.
+This doc a work and progress and initially focused on the windows platform.
 The essentials are similar for any other platform so this guide may still be helpful for Mac and Linux users (who may have many of these components already installed by default on their systems.)
+Note: I do all my development and testing on Linux.

 The following install recipe ensures all the required prerequisites are in place for running the ImageAnalysis software: